mariushobbhahn/mariushobbhahn.github.io/_posts/2020-08-12-animal_suffering_human_consumption.md

 3. DALYs are still not a perfect representation of suffering.
 A longer discussion can be found in <a href='http://www.mariushobbhahn.com/2020-06-29-human_suffering/'>part I</a>.
 If you have a better metric that is also applicable to animals I would be very interested.

+I would like to thank Hans Kersting and Emil Iftekhar for providing feedback and suggesting valuable content.

 #### ***One last note***

 If you have any feedback regarding anything (i.e. layout or opinions) please tell me in a constructive manner via your preferred means of communication.